 My research has been published in leading philosophy journals and volumes including the Australasian Journal of Philosophy, Philosophical Studies, Oxford Studies in Philosophy of Mind, Erkenntnis, Ratio, Journal of Consciousness Studies, and Internet Encyclopedia of Philosophy.
 My ongoing projects were fortunate to receive the '2030 Cross-Generation Young Scholars Program: Emerging Young Scholars Fellowship Award (國科會2030跨世代年輕學者方案：新秀學者獎助)' from the National Science and Technology Council of Taiwan, and the 'Global Philosophy of Religion Project Translation Grant' from the Birmingham Centre for Philosophy of Religion and the John Templeton Foundation.

-I am currently the CEO of the NTU Center for Traditional and Scientific Metaphysics (TSM) and the Secretary-General of the Taiwan Association for Logic, Methodology and Philosophy of Science and Technology (LMPST Taiwan).
-I also serve on the organising committee of the Taiwan Metaphysics Colloquium series (TMCs).
+Apart from the CEO of the NTU Center for Traditional and Scientific Metaphysics (TSM), I currently also act as the Secretary-General of the Taiwan Association for Logic, Methodology and Philosophy of Science and Technology (LMPST Taiwan) and serve on the organising committee of the Taiwan Metaphysics Colloquium series (TMCs).

 Chan, L.C.* & Latham, A.J.
 (2022), ‘The Possibility of Emergent Conscious Causal Powers’, Australasian Journal of Philosophy, vol. 100, no. 1, pp. 195-201.
 (A&HCI)